 Finally, consider some less-dire, but still important, electronics.
 Your surge protectors may not be protecting your valuable devices!
 If they have a signal light and it no longer lights up, then that means it’s likely been used up.
 Though they don’t have actual dates, they do stop functioning after “absorbing a certain number of electrical surge.
 Again, for maximum protection, make sure you test these, if you have them, and then take action when needed!

-To choose a qualified electrician for your own house and to know you’re getting a licensed professional, get in touch with Tim Kyle Electric.
+To choose a qualified electrician for your own house and to know you’re getting a licensed professional, get in touch with Tim Kyle Electric, Heating & Cooling.
 You can talk to an expert about new installations of lighting and wiring, among other things, for your home or business.